Frequently Asked Questions about Ultrasounds near Olympia

 Usually, but not always.
 With every ultrasound we perform, we do our best to capture the best 3D/4D images possible.
 Imaging quality can be limited to low and/or cloudy amniotic fluid, late gestational age, unfavorable fetal lie (position) or maternal body habitus (weight, build, size, structure).
 Sometimes if the baby is persistently looking face down, i.e. towards mom’s spine it may be difficult to see the baby’s face.
 If this happened, a repeat scan will usually succeed because baby has turned to a favorable position.
 Keep in mind every mom and baby are different.
 We will do our best to get as many great pictures of whatever part of baby we can see.
 If we are unable to get satisfactory images we will schedule a second try appointment, however this appointment needs to be during the week.

-How can I help to get the best pictures of my baby?
+How can I help get the best pictures of my baby?

 WATER, WATER, WATER.
 It is very important that you stay hydrated at all times during your pregnancy, but being hydrated is very important to obtaining the best pictures with 3D/4D.
 We suggest to our clients that mom drinks extra water for the 3 days leading up to the ultrasound.
 Second, pay attention to what time of day your baby is most active, and schedule an appointment during that time of day.
 Third, pay attention to whether eating or drinking affect your baby’s energy levels and try to eat or not eat right before your ultrasound.
 Many babies perk up when Mom drinks something cold and/or fruity.
-In that case we recommend that mom drinks a fruit smoothie on the way to the appointment.
+In that case we recommend that mom drinks a bottle of juice, or a fruit smoothie on the way to the appointment.
+Please avoid caffeine!!
+In my experience it has the opposite effect, and puts Baby to sleep.

 What if you are unable to determine the gender of my baby?